Acura EL: Second generation (2001–2005)

 The EL was completely redesigned for the 2001 model year and was then based on the seventh-generation Civic.
 Besides the slightly more powerful and torquier VTEC-equipped 1.7 L 4-cylinder SOHC engine with 127 hp (95 kW), headlight and taillight designs and available leather interior trimmings set it apart from the Civic.
 Other differences include 15-inch multi-spoke alloys, heated power mirrors, cruise control, and rear disc brakes.
-The badging was changed to Acura 1.7EL and was dropped altogether for 2004.
+The badging was changed to Acura 1.7EL and in 2004 Acura revised its naming scheme, leaving only "Acura EL" on the rear fascia.